Opinion | So far, Trump’s fearmongering about Biden destroying America isn’t working

 And critically, Greenberg argues, they see Trump’s rhetoric less as a response to actual events and more as part of his long-standing attempts to sow fear and racial division.
 When it comes out of Trump’s mouth, people see it for what it is.
 The message cannot be separated from the messenger.

 Of course, just like anything else, that could change.
-But even as white approval for Black Lives Matter has fallen recently, it hasn’t altered the overall picture of the race, which has been remarkably stable.
-In the most recent FiveThirtyEight poll average, Biden leads Trump by 9 points.
-One month ago, Biden led by 8 points, two months ago by 9 points, and three months ago by 6 points.
+But even as White approval for Black Lives Matter has fallen recently, that hasn’t altered the overall picture of the race, which has been remarkably stable.
+In the most recent FiveThirtyEight poll average, Biden leads Trump by nine points.
+One month ago, Biden led by eight points, two months ago by nine points, and three months ago by six points.
 The race just hasn’t moved very much.

 Without knowing exactly what has convinced the Trump campaign that this is the winning formula, I’d guess that as much as anything else it’s familiar territory for them, and for Trump himself.
 Stoking fears of chaos and violence is something they’re pretty good at, and have done many times before.